-E. Negotiations
+D. Negotiations

-PG&E initiated negotiations with each participant that indicated they could deliver either incremental energy or capacity for summer 2021.
+PG&E initiated negotiations with each participant that indicated they could deliver Firm Forward Imported Energy for summer 2021.
 The negotiations began with a review of the counterparties' offers.
 All participants were told that discussions would not necessarily result in an executed agreement.